Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 'I mean foil in its sense of leaf or tinsel, and no other word whatever will give the effect I want.
 Shaken gold-foil gives off broad glares like sheet lightning and also, and this is true of nothing else, owing to its zigzag dints and crossings and network of small many cornered facets, a sort of fork lightning too.'

 Line three continues with a second example.
-Not only is there a flame bursting out, there is a gathering, a liquified magnificence, as when say fruits or vegetables are crushed for their oil.
+Not only is there a flame bursting out, but there is also a gathering, a liquified magnificence, as when say fruits or vegetables are crushed for their oil.

-- This is a twelve syllable line, to take in the spread of the oil, extending the beat which is counterpoint to the set iambic tradition.
+This is a twelve-syllable line, to take in the spread of the oil, extending the beat which is counterpoint to the set iambic tradition.
 The sounds stretch and roll around the mouth and not only that, enjambment takes the reader into the fourth line, where the single word Crushed is suddenly end-stopped.

 This abrupt punctuation causes the reader to brake before entering the sonnet's mini turn in the form of the one and only question, concerning the attitude of man towards God.
 Single syllables are stark reminders of this puzzling situation - man ignores the awesome energy of God.